 As dean, she established a College Research Center, and launched new undergraduate majors and minors and several graduate programs.
 Her commitment to global education has resulted in study abroad opportunities throughout the Falk College.
 She earned a Ph.D. and M.A. in social science, a Master of Social Work (M.S.W) and B.A. in sociology, all from Syracuse University.

 School of Information Studies (iSchool)

-Professionally, Liddy was elected chair of the Association for Computing Machinery Special Interest Group of Information Retrieval, is a member of Beta Phi Mu, the library and information studies honor society, and Sigma Xi, the international honor society of scientific and engineering research.
-Liddy is currently Chair of the iSchools Caucus, an organization that includes over 50 information schools around the globe.
+Professionally, Liddy has been elected chair of the Association for Computing Machinery Special Interest Group of Information Retrieval (ACM-SIGIR), is a member of Beta Phi Mu, the library and information studies honor society, and Sigma Xi, the international honor society of scientific and engineering research.
+Liddy was Chair of the iSchool’s Caucus from 2012 to 2014, an organization that includes over 75 information schools around the globe.

 College of Law

 Dean Boise began his tenure as the 14th dean of Syracuse University College of Law on July 1, 2016.
 He is an innovative legal educator whose focus has been successfully navigating the technology and human resources disruptions that are occurring in legal services and in legal education.

 Before coming to Syracuse, he was Dean and Joseph C. Hostetler-BakerHostetler Chair in Law at Cleveland State University’s Cleveland–Marshall College of Law, where he established one of the country’s first solo practice incubators, developed a master’s degree in legal studies, and launched the Center for Cybersecurity and Privacy Protection, among other student-focused initiatives.